 - Stay home.
 If you really don’t have to go out, don’t.
 Even if you can drive well in the snow, not everyone else can.
 Don’t tempt fate: If you don’t have somewhere you have to be, watch the snow from indoors.

-If you’d like to read a brochure from AAA with more tips, click here
+Here’s a brochure from AAA with more tips

 If you can stay home and avoid driving under these conditions, that would be ideal.
 But if you must drive, please take into consideration some of these tips to help you make it safely to your destination.